 One of my mantras used to be “next to nothing”—until I saw that a cosmetics company had started using the slogan to sell products that, the slogan proposed, were wonderfully lightweight.
 From there we can jump to the old joke about the winning slogan for a “lite” beer—“Like Love in a Canoe” (i.e. fucking close to water).
 And yet—or therefore!—for a while I was able to maintain a feeling that “next to nothing” could describe my and Homo sapiens sapiens’ standing in the cosmos and eternity.
 And the phrase could describe the Third Man hack writer’s and police major’s stooping to observe the passing of their young companion—“next to nothing.”
 But, I would like to say, this is not the same as nothing at all.

 Of course human behavior is more complicated than my and the movie’s simplistic sketches.
 For one, very few of us imagine ourselves sociopaths; it is always someone else who lacks fellow feeling, and “my” behavior, even in its most unredeemable moments, usually has something good to be said for it by me (and, sometimes, by friends).
 I am interested, too, in opportunism.
 These days—as in ages past, I assume—there are many people whose behaviors seem greatly channeled by such opportunities as present themselves.
 If they are on the move and encounter two doors, one open and one locked, they hurry through the open door, giving little thought as to whether there is some “good” reason to go through this door, other than the fact that it is open.
 Thus, for example, we could describe Harry Lime, the evil character of The Third Man, as having simply noticed that he could make money selling watered-down penicillin, and so he did this.
 It was only after the fact, confronted by some former friend during a Ferris-wheel ride, that Harry bothered to come up with rationalizations for his behavior and made his famous speech about the masses of people being little more than black dots and the savagery of the Borgias having produced Michelangelo, Leonardo da Vinci and the Renaissance.
-(Apparently this line was added to the script by Welles, in the midst of acting, opportunistically.)
+(Apparently, during filming, Welles opportunistically added this famous line to the script.)

 In my own corner of the jungle, in the offices and meeting rooms where I have long earned a modest living, I cannot say I have seen much great artistry or out-of-the-box thinking.
 Rather, I often see, and am often demoralized by, people who hurry through this or that “door” or into this or that betrayal of their comrades.
 They seem to be possessed by the great hope that their behavior, whatever it may be, will lead to a promotion.
 Or is it the fact of the door’s being open, and other people plunging through it—this must be the right way to go; it’s the popular choice.
 In a world that “I” do not understand, and am afraid that I could not understand even if I tried, I am grateful to have this sense of direction.
 And my gratefulness for having this sense of direction overwhelms any desire to wonder if my behavior has much of anything to do with producing a good product or offering a good service.
 Nor would I pause to wonder what such goodness might be, nor to wonder whether my behavior may unjustly harm others who may be a little less opportunistic.
 (Or who appear to be too dense to see open doors and to walk through them.)